Dhaba

-A dhaba is a roadside restaurant in the Indian subcontinent, primarily across Pakistan and India.
+A dhaba is a roadside restaurant in the Indian subcontinent.
 They are on highways, generally serve local cuisine, and also serve as truck stops.
 They are most commonly found next to petrol stations, and most are open 24 hours a day.

 Dhabas are a common feature on national and state highways.
 Earlier frequented only by truck drivers, today eating at a dhaba, whether urban or roadside, is a trend.
+Dhabas have additionally been established by South Asian diaspora communities in countries including the United States.

-Etymology
+Etymology and description

 The word has been alleged in folk etymology to stem from dabba, m., box, lunch box, tiffin.

 Dhabas sprung up first on GT Road which ran from Peshawar, Rawalpindi and Lahore through Amritsar, Ludhiana and further to Delhi and Calcutta.

-There is now a large network of the Indian and Pakistani immigrant communities worldwide, and many have opened dhabas in far lands (such as at service stations on the Trans-Canada Highway network).

 Dhabas were characterized by mud structures and cots to sit upon (charpai) while eating.
 A wooden plank would be placed across the width of the cot on which to place the dishes.
 With time, the cots were replaced by tables.
 The food is typically inexpensive and has a 'homemade' feel to it.

+In North America

+There is now a large network of Indian and Pakistani immigrant communities worldwide, and many have opened dhabas abroad, such as at service stations on the Trans-Canada Highway network.

+As of 2023, it is estimated that there are approximately 40 dhabas in the United States, which has been credited to the growing demographic of Punjabi American truckers.

 Cuisine

-Indian and Pakistani food served in dhabas is wholesome and full of rustic flavour.
+Food served in dhabas is wholesome and full of rustic flavour.
 Food is served on big brass or steel thali (plates) and drinks – water, lassi, milk (of several varieties), or tea, as well as shorbas (soups) – are served.
+It is very common for alcohol (such as whisky or Desi Daru) to be sold at non-vegetarian dhabas in Punjab.

 Two types of food are served in the dhabas – non-vegetarian cuisine (which is the most popular) and vegetarian fare termed vaishno dhabas (where food is cooked in pure ghee or clarified white butter).
-Dal makhni is a popular dish in the vegetarian dhaba.
+Dal makhni is a popular dish in the vegetarian dhaba, whereas butter chicken or tandoori chicken are typically favoured in non-vegetarian dhabas (especially in Punjab).

 Tandoor

-The tandoor (also called ‘tandooria’ or dhatti) is a barrel-shaped clay or earthenware oven, which makes the cuisine special.
+The tandoor (also called ‘tandooria’ or dhatti) is a barrel-shaped clay or earthenware oven, where the food is cooked.
 It is a versatile kitchen appliance for making rotis and naans and a social institution.
-In villages across Pakistan and India, the community tandoor, dug in the ground and either coal-fired or (more recently) electrically heated, is a meeting place for women, who bring the kneaded atta (dough) and sometimes marinated meats to have them cooked while socializing.
+In rural North India, the community tandoor, dug in the ground and either coal-fired or (more recently) electrically heated, is a meeting place for women, who bring the kneaded atta (dough) and sometimes marinated meats to have them cooked while socialising.
 Until a few years ago, this phenomenon existed in urban neighbourhoods, too.
 Even today, a few neighbourhoods in Delhi and Lahore have a community tandoor.
-Many towns peppered on the way from Karachi to Islamabad Pakistan have many similar community tandoors.